-Immediately following the LACSC Regional Assembly from 23-25 July 2014 in Bogota, the Incorporated Research Institutions for Seismology (IRIS) Data Services (DS), in cooperation with the International Association of Seismology and Physics of the Earth’s Interiors (IASPEI) and the International Federation of Digital Seismograph Networks (FDSN), is organizing a workshop focused on the management of metadata and time series data from seismological networks.
+The Incorporated Research Institutions for Seismology (IRIS) Data Services (DS), in cooperation with the International Federation of Digital Seismograph Networks (FDSN), is organizing a workshop focused on the management of metadata and time series data from seismological networks.
 The goal is to enable open data sharing and exchange of ideas between networks in the focus area as well as with the broader global seismological community.
 Financial support for the workshop is provided by the National Science Foundation through the SAGE grant to IRIS.
 (NSF Grant number EAR-1261681).

 The objective of the workshop is to assist operators of seismic networks in the generation of time series and metadata that describes their seismic stations.
-We shall provide training in a variety of areas including; seismic station instrumentation, methods of transmitting real time data, development of station metadata, how to access data from the FDSN data center operated by IRIS, how network data are multi-use, and a new initiative related to monitoring the quality of seismological data.
+We shall provide training in a variety of areas including; seismic station instrumentation, methods of transmitting real time data, development of station metadata, how to access data from the FDSN data center operated by IRIS, how network data are multi-use, and the MUSTANG Quality Assurance system at IRIS that monitors the quality of seismological data.
 A primary goal of the workshop is related to the generation of the metadata needed to describe their networks using the Portable Data Collection Center (PDCC) application.
 We expect participants to come away from the workshop with all the necessary knowledge to set up and maintain their own database and to link their network to the growing global network for data access.

 See the agenda for more details on the full scope of the DS workshop.

 Network representatives MUST provide a summary of their seismic network and present an Oral Report at the workshop.
 Network reports will be due at least 2 weeks prior to the start of the workshop.
 Network reports must be concise, limited to no more than 10 slides and contain at a minimum the following: